 These factors will inform the decision to refer the complaint to either a Direct or Full Adjudication Panel (these terms are explained below).

 In appropriate circumstances, guided by the rules of natural justice, the Council may request or receive further information from one or both of the parties.

 Adjudication Panels are made up of a Chair (either the Council Chair, Vice Chair or a Public Member appointed as a 'Panel Chair'), comprise a majority of Council Members, and an equal number of 'Public Panel Members' and 'Industry Panel Members'.
 To ensure independence, the Council's Constituent Body representatives do not sit on Adjudication Panels.

 Level 2: Consideration by Adjudication Panel

-This outlines the Council’s procedures where a complaint is referred to the Council’s Adjudication Processes (known as Level 2).
+This outlines the Council’s procedures where a complaint is referred to adjudication (known as Level 2).

 Direct adjudication meeting

-A Direct Adjudication Panel may decline to deal with a complaint before it and request the Executive Director to refer it to a Full Adjudication Meeting.
+A Direct Adjudication Panel may decline to deal with a complaint before it and request that it be referred to a Full Adjudication Meeting.